-12.5.7 Provision of Pedestrian Links and lanes RD Where the required link 12.5.7.1 All new buildings and building is not proposed as part redevelopments located on sites which are of development, identified for pedestrian links or lanes in discretion is restricted Figure 1 (at the end of this chapter) shall to: provide a ground level pedestrian link or lane in the general location shown. a.
-The adverse effects on the pedestrian environment, 12.5.7.2 Where a pedestrian link or lane required by Rule 12.5.8.1 is open to the public during retailing hours the Council will consider offsetting any such area against development levies and car parking requirements. connectivity, legibility, and Town Centre character from not providing the link.
-12.5.7.3 Where an existing lane or link identified in Figure 1 is uncovered then, as part of any new building or redevelopment of the site, it shall remain uncovered and shall be a minimum of 4m wide and where an existing link is covered then it may remain covered and shall be at least 1.8 m wide, with an average minimum width of 2.5m.
-12.5.7.4 In all cases, lanes and links shall be open to the public during all retailing hours.
+12.5.7 Provision of Pedestrian Links and lanes RD Where the required link 12.5.7.1 All new buildings and building is not proposed as part redevelopments located on sites which are of development, identified for pedestrian links or lanes in discretion is restricted Figure 1 (at the end of this chapter) shall to: provide a ground level pedestrian link or lane a.
+The adverse effects in the general location shown. on the pedestrian environment, 12.5.7.2 Where a pedestrian link or lane required by connectivity, Rule 12.5.8.1 is open to the public during legibility, and Town retailing hours the Council will consider off- Centre character setting any such area against development from not providing levies and car parking requirements. the link.
+12.5.7.3 Where an existing lane or link identified in 12.3.7.5 Figure 1 is uncovered then, as part of any new building or redevelopment of the site, it shall remain uncovered and shall be a minimum of 4m wide and where an existing link is covered then it may remain covered and shall be at least 1.8 m wide, with an average minimum width of 2.5m.
+5 12.5.7.4 In all cases, lanes and links shall be open to the public during all retailing hours.

-Location of Pedestrian Links within the Queenstown Town Centre.

-- a.
-Shotover St/ Beach St, Lot 2 DP 11098, Lot 3 DP 11098 - b.
-Trustbank Arcade (Shotover St/ Beach St), Lot 1 DP 11098, Pt Sec 23 Bk VI Tn of Queenstown - c.
-Plaza Arcade, Shotover St/ Beach St, Lot 1 DP 17661 - d.
-Cow Lane/ Beach Street, Sec 30 Blk I Tn of Queenstown - e.
-Cow Lane/ Beach Street, Lot 1 DP 25042 - f.
-Cow lane/ Ballarat Street, Lot 2 DP 19416 - g.
-Ballarat St/ Searle Lane, Sec 22 & Pt Sec 23 Blk II Tn of Queenstown - h.
-Ballarat Street/ Searle Lane, part of the Searle Lane land parcel - i.
-Church St/ Earl St, Lot 1 DP 27486 - j.
-Searle Lane/ Church St, Lot 100 DP 303504 - k.
-Camp/ Stanley St, post office precinct, Lot 2 DP 416867 - I. Camp/ Athol St, Lot 1 DP 20875.
+cation of Pedestrian Links within the Queenstown wn Centre. a.
+Shotover St/ Beach St, Lot 2 DP 11098 , Lot 3 DP 11098 b.
+Trustbank Arcade (Shotover St/ Beach St), Lot 1 DP 11098, Pt Sec 23 Bk VI Tn of Queenstown c.
+Plaza Arcade, Shotover St/ Beach St, Lot 1 DP 17661 d.
+Cow Lane/ Beach Street, Sec 30 Blk I Tn of Queenstown e.
+Cow Lane/ Beach Street, Lot 1 DP 25042 f.
+Cow lane/ Ballarat Street, Lot 2 DP 19416 g.
+Ballarat St/ Searle Lane, Sec 22 & Pt Sec 23 Blk II Tn of Queenstown h.
+Ballarat Street/ Searle Lane, part of the Searle Lane land parcel i.
+Church St/ Earl St, Lot 1 DP 27486 j.
+Searle Lane/ Church St, Lot 100 DP 303504 k.
+Camp/ Stanley St, post office precinct, Lot 2 DP 416867 ١.
+Camp/ Athol St, Lot 1 DP 20875.
+Ad vice Notes: ā a.
+Where an uncovered pedestrian link or lane (i.e. open to the sky) is provided in accordance with this rule, additional building height may be appropriate pursuant to Policies 12.2.2.4 and 12.2.2.5. b.
+Where an alternative link is proposed as part of the application, which is not on the development site but achieves the same or a better outcome then this is likely to be considered appropriate.